 - Kitchen - check to see if there is water pooling under the dishwasher or fridge (if it is connected to the plumbing).
 You should also look for warped or discoloured cupboards, bench tops or walls.
 This is a sign that water is leaking from somewhere close by.

 - Bathroom - check to see if the toilet cistern is continually running.
-If it is you’ll need to contact a licensed plumber to help you fix the problem.

 - Laundry - check for water pooling under the washing machine or laundry tub.
 If you see pooling water in these areas, check the hoses connecting the washing machine to see if they are cracked, frayed, bulging or wet.